 There’s also a web client called Easy Chirp (formerly Accessible Twitter) by Mr. Web Axe Dennis Lembree.
-This one is marvelous, it offers all the features one would expect from a Twitter client, in your browser, and it’s all accessible to people with varying disabilities!
+It’s now in incarnation 2.
+This one is marvellous, it offers all the features one would expect from a Twitter client, in your browser, and it’s all accessible to people with varying disabilities!
 It uses all the good modern web standard stuff like WAI-ARIA to make sure even advanced interaction is done accessibly.
 I even know many non-disabled people using it for its straight forward interface and simplicity.
+One cool feature it has is that you can post images and provide an alternative description for visually impaired readers, without having to spoil the tweet where the picture might be the punch line.
+You just provide the alternative description in an extra field, and when the link to the picture is opened, the description is provided right there.
+How fantastic is that!

 For iOS, there are two more Apps I usually recommend to people.
-For the iPhone, my favorite Twitter client is TweetList Pro, an advanced Twitter client that has full VoiceOver support, and they’re not even too shy to say it in their app description!
-They recently even added such things as muting users, hash tags or clients, making it THE Twitter client of choice for me for all intents and purposes.
+For the iPhone, my Twitter client of choice was, for a long time, TweetList Pro, an advanced Twitter client that has full VoiceOver support, and they’re not even too shy to say it in their app description!
+They have such things as muting users, hash tags or clients, making it THE Twitter client of choice for many for all intents and purposes.
+The reason why I no longer use it as my main Twitter client is the steep decline of updates.
+It’s now February 2015, and as far as I know, it hasn’t even been updated to iOS 8 yet.
+The last update was some time in October 2013, so it lags behind terribly in recent Twitter API support changes, doesn’t support the iPhone 6 and 6 Plus screens natively, etc.

-Another one, which I use on the iPad for its native interface, is Twitterrific by The Icon Factory.
-Their iPhone and iPad app is fully accessible, the Mac version, on the other hand, is totally inaccessible.
+Another one, which I use on the iPhone and iPad, is Twitterrific by The Icon Factory.
+Their iPhone and iPad app is fully accessible, the Mac version, on the other hand, is totally inaccessible and outdated.
 On the Mac, I use the client Yorufukurou (night owl).

-Oh yes and if you’re blind and on Windows, there’s only one client available for you, which is becoming the successor to Qwitter, Twitmonger.
-It’s designed specifically for the blind with hardly any visual UI, and it requires a screen reader or at least installed speech synthesizer to talk.
+Oh yes and if you’re blind and on Windows, there are two main clients available, TheQube, and Chicken Nugget.
+TheQube is designed specifically for the blind with hardly any visual UI, and it requires a screen reader or at least installed speech synthesizer to talk.
+Chicken Nugget can be run in UI or non-UI mode, and in non-UI mode, definitely also requires a screen reader to run.
+Both are updated frequently, so it’s a matter of taste which one you choose.

 In short, for Twitter, there is a range of clients, one of which, the EasyChirp web application, is truly cross-platform and useable anywhere, others are for specific platforms.
 But you have accessible means to get to Twitter services without having to use their web site.